snix0/twitch-spambot-killer/README.md

 - TODO

 ### Disclaimer
-This is a work in progress
+This is a work in progress and the spambot detection isn't very sophisticated yet.